 About 5 percent of patients will not lose as much weight as they would like, but will still lose weight.
 Think of gastric bypass as a tool to help you lose weight and eat healthier foods.
 Most patients say it is the first time they have stayed on a successful diet that makes them feel good.

-Obesity and these other conditions can increase complications of both the surgery and anesthesia.
-Possible complications include respiratory problems, infection, cardiac complications, leaks where intestine and stomach are sutured together, and blood clots in the deep veins of the legs.
+Obesity can make surgery and anesthesia more complicated and risky.
+Possible complications during gastric bypass surgery include respiratory problems, infection, cardiac complications, leaks where intestine and stomach are sutured together, and blood clots in the deep veins of the legs.
 Rarely, death can result from heart attack or a blood clot to the lung, resulting from the body’s response to surgery.
-Gastric bypass, sleeve gastrectomy and adjustable gastric banding are NOT cosmetic surgery.
-These procedures are performed only to try to prevent major illness or premature death from the complications of clinically severe obesity.

 Other potential complications may occur months or even years following surgery.
 Bowel obstruction can result from adhesions or from internal hernias which may require operative intervention.
 Vitamin deficiencies can occur particularly if you do not take the prescribed vitamins.